X

 • Remove all Christmas lights, decorations, tinsel, and the tree stand before disposing of the tree

-• If you have the space and the resources, consider turning your tree into mulch for your own garden
+• If you have the space and the resources, consider turning your tree into mulch for your garden

 • Another option is to donate your tree to a local park or conservation area